AnthonMS/MyHotKeys-OnSteroids/readme.md

 - Refactor main script name to something like mhkos.py = "MyHotKeys-OnSteroids"
 - Update ScriptController so it holds a history of keys pressed for easy access.
 An events array containing objects of the eventtype, timestamp, and key.
 Only save hold_start & hold_stop events.
 - Make the functions in keyboard and mouse controllers into shared functions in a seperate file
+- Instead of importing different ActionController, we should just have one default ActionController that imports all functions from an "actions" directory where there are files holding actions.
+One file can hold multiple functions and there can be multiple files in actions folder.

 ## Usage:
 # .\AutoHotKey-OS\mhk-os.py [ --config=terraria | default=default ]